Vibecodr basics

 How do updates work after I publish?

 Use BUMP IT to publish the next version of the same vibe.
-Vibecodr creates a new cut, keeps the same canonical app post, and preserves older cuts for rollback or pinned embeds.
+Vibecodr creates a new cut, moves the live Drop on the same canonical app post forward, and keeps older cuts around for rollback or pinned embeds.

 Can I add backend logic later?